trevorbye/ProcessSimToolkit/README.md

 This is a tutorial for simulating the flow of customers through a lemonade stand.
 Although a simple example, it serves to illustrate the design pattern for this toolkit, and simply adding more Servers/Queues will allow for significantly more complex simulations.
 To get started, fork this entire project.

-After you have access to all classes, begin by importing the necesary libraries and classes:
+After you have access to all classes, begin by importing the necessary libraries and classes:

 ```python
 from UtilityClasses.ServerEntity import Server